Mad Libs (game show): Round 4 (Mixed Up Mad Libs)

 In this deciding round, Sidoni read a series of statements with a crazy word inserted in each one.
 The contestants buzzed in to correct those statements with the right word.
 If the buzz-in contestant answered incorrectly, the opposing team got a chance to answer.
 After each statement, the contestants at the buzzers switched places with their partners.
 Each correct answer was worth ten points.
 The round was played for 90 seconds, and the team with the most points when time ran out won the game.
 If both teams tied, one last Mixed-Up Mad Lib was read, and the first player to buzz-in and correct the statement won; otherwise his/her opponents automatically won.
 The winning team proceeded to the bonus round while the losing team went home with parting gifts.

 Bonus Round (Maximum Mad Lib)

 In the Maximum Mad Lib, the team decided who would give and who would receive.
 The giving player during the last commercial break placed five words (given to that player via envelope) anywhere in the five clue areas.
 After the break, the giver was given 90 seconds to get his/her partner to say those words.
 Sidoni gave the category to each word.

-The clue areas varied each episode, and the actions involved the giving player performing an unusual event, such as saying the word with a mouth stuffed full of marshmallows, licking frosting and spelling the word with their tongue, miming the word or singing out a description.
+The clue areas varied each episode, which included: